jswymer/mydoctest/articles/madeira-news.md

 We are in process of updating your Project "Madeira" with new capabilities as [announced on the blog](https://madeira.microsoft.com/blog/2016-may-update).

 ### New extensions made available
-Check out the **Extension Management** window: The May update adds new extensions, including Sana Commerce for Project "Madeira" that provides B2B Commerce capabilities, and ChargeLogic Payments that provides payment and credit card processing capabilities.
-For more information, see see [Project “Madeira” Extensions by Other Providers](ui-extensions-other.md).
+Check out the **Extension Management** window: The update adds new extensions, including Sana Commerce for Project "Madeira" that provides B2B Commerce capabilities, and ChargeLogic Payments that provides payment and credit card processing capabilities.
+The extenstions are not installed automatically for you, but the **Extension Management** will help you install the extensions that you want to use.
+For more information, see [Project “Madeira” Extensions by Other Providers](ui-extensions-other.md).

 ### Filter on unprocessed incoming documents
 We have also changed some core functionality in this month's update: The list of incoming documents is now filtered to show only entries that have not been used to create posted documents with.
 For more information, see [Manage Incoming Documents](across-income-documents.md)